 - Check out our Special Entry Access Schemes for special entry programs.

 - Visit our Future Students website for information on studying at La Trobe.

 The move to study at university is challenging for many students.
 Having the right information and being prepared will make the transition less stressful and improve your chances of success.

 We have a voluntary transition program for Autistic students, which you can choose to participate in if you would like to do so.
 If you are interested in doing so, you will have the option to meet with an AccessAbility Advisor to ascertain your needs.
 If you are planning to live on campus, it is important to have your needs established from the beginning.
 Support is available to assist you in settling into living on campus.

-While you are not required to disclose your Autism status to the university, we recommend that you consider doing so by registering with the AccessAbility Hub, and participating in the transition program, to ensure you get the most value from the supports available and the best start to University life.
+While you are not required to disclose your Autism status to the university, we recommend that you consider doing so by registering with AccessAbility and Inclusion, and participating in the transition program, to ensure you get the most value from the supports available and the best start to University life.

 Did you know that La Trobe has a Neurodiversity project to promote inclusion for students and staff with minority neurotypes (i.e. Autism, ADHD, Dyslexia)?
-You can find more information on the project and available study support here [insert link to Neurodiversity page].
+You can find more information on the project and available study support on the Neurodiversity Hub webpage.